Wix vs Shopify vs Squarespace (2023) — The Essential Comparison

 One thing about Shopify’s support center that I don’t like is that by comparison to Wix’s and Squarespace’s, it is extremely light on images and video tutorials.

-Overall therefore I’d give Wix a slight win on customer support, because it provides a large range of support channels (in a lot of languages) and gives users a help center that unlike Shopify’s is rich in multimedia content.
+Overall, I’d give Wix a win on customer support, because it provides a larger range of support channels (in a lot of languages) and gives users a help center that unlike Shopify’s is rich in multimedia content.

 Pricing and value for money